First trial of Capitol rioters ends with conviction all counts

 Hardie drove from Texas to Washington with Reffitt.
 He testified that both of them were armed with holstered handguns when they attended then-President Donald Trump’s “Stop the Steal” rally before the riot erupted.
 Reffitt also took an AR-15 rifle to Washington but left it locked up in his car, Hardie said.

-Hardie said Reffitt, during their drive to Washington, talked about dragging lawmakers out of the Capitol and replacing them with people who would “follow the Constitution.”
+Hardie said Reffitt talked about dragging lawmakers out of the Capitol and replacing them with people who would “follow the Constitution.”
 Hardie also said Reffitt gave him two pairs of zip-tie cuffs in case they needed to detain anybody.

 More than 750 people have been charged with federal crimes related to the riot.
 Over 220 of them have pleaded guilty, mostly to misdemeanors. and over 110 of them have been sentenced.
 Approximately 90 others have trial dates.